Post Award Management

 - External agencies that maintain a "right of transfer or disposal" policy.

-Requests should be made well in advance of the grant expiration date and should be signed and dated by both the principal investigator and the director of grants and contracts.
-Principal investigators should consult agency guidelines for detailed instructions for no-cost time extension requests.
+Requests should be made well in advance of the grant expiration date and should be signed and dated by both the Principal Investigator and the Director of Sponsored Programs.
+Principal Investigators should consult agency guidelines for detailed instructions for no-cost time extension requests.

 Reporting and Closeout